Critical and Nonpercolating Phases in Bond Percolation on the Song-Havlin-Makse Network: Summary

 \section{Summary}

 In this study, we investigated bond percolation on the Song--Havlin--Makse (SHM) network.
 This model allows the construction of both fractal scale-free (SF) trees with finite dimensionality and small-world SF trees with infinite dimensionality.
 Using a generating function approach, we formulated the average size of the root cluster and derived the corresponding fractal exponent for both types of trees.
 We found that when the SHM network is infinite-dimensional, bond percolation remains in the critical phase throughout the entire range of $p$ ($p_{c1}=0$ and $p_{c2}=1$).
 In contrast, when the network is finite-dimensional, the system remains in the nonpercolating phase for all $p$ ($p_{c1}=p_{c2}=1$).
-Although the order parameter---defined as the fraction of the root cluster---vanishes in both cases, the behavior of the fractal exponent differs markedly depending on the tree structure.
+Although the order parameter (the fraction of the root cluster) vanishes in both cases, the behavior of the fractal exponent (the order of the size of the root cluster) differs markedly depending on the tree structure.
 In the infinite-dimensional cases, the fractal exponent varies continuously with $p$, indicating that the cluster size distribution follows a power law with a $p$-dependent slope.
 In the finite-dimensional cases, the fractal exponent remains constant for all $p$.
-This reflects that the root cluster, despite having a nonzero fractal exponent, arises primarily from the root's large degree and extends only a short distance.
-These findings hold regardless of the value of the degree exponent $\gamma$ or the fractal dimension $d_{\mathrm{f}}$ of the SHM network.
+This reflects that the root cluster arises primarily from the root's large degree and extends only a short distance.
+These findings hold for the SHM network regardless of the value of the degree exponent $\gamma$ or its fractal dimension $d_{\mathrm{f}}$.